sumeet-with-2e/ml-brain-sig-artifact/README.md

 New Release!
 Code was updated to extract frequency domain features and convert time series data to frequency domain data.
 Working to create single .npy file containg whole data

+26-12

+Read the structure of recieved training data,
+Wrote Python code to extract data from mat file and create a Pandas DataFrame

+2 separate dataframes were made: X which contains the statistical features of time series data

+and y which contains 1 or 0 values depicting whether its a brain signal or not respectively.

+27-12

+Linear SVM applied to achive binary classification into brain signals and artifacts

+Following results were obtained:

+[[219   0]
+ [ 17   0]]

+              precision    recall  f1-score   support

+           0       0.93      1.00      0.96       219
+           1       0.00      0.00      0.00        17

+    accuracy                           0.93       236
+   macro avg       0.46      0.50      0.48       236
+weighted avg       0.86      0.93      0.89       236